Adedeji88/alx-low_level_programming/0x02-functions_nested_loops/README.md

 2-print_alphabet_x10: A task to write a function that prints 10 times the alphabet, in lowercase, followed by a new line.
 3-islower: A task to write a function that checks for lowercase character.
 4-isalpha: A task to write a function that checks for alphabetic character.
+5-sign.c: A task to write a function that prints the sign of a number.
+6-abs: A task to write a function that computes the absolute value of an integer.
+7-print_last_digit.c: A task to write a function that prints the last digit of a number.
+8-24_hours.c: A task to write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
+9-times_table.c: A task to write a function that prints the 9 times table, starting with 0.
+10-add.c: A task to write a function that adds two integers and returns the result.
+11-print_98.c: A task to write a function that prints all natural numbers from n to 98, followed by a new line.